-A high-performing website lifecycle is a controlled process: discovery to understand what needs to be built, architecture to structure it properly, development to implement it cleanly, a structured launch to avoid preventable issues, then ongoing optimisation so the site keeps earning its keep as your business changes.
+The lifecycle of a high performing website is a controlled process, discovery to understand what needs to be built, architecture to structure it properly, development to implement it cleanly, a structured launch to avoid preventable issues, then ongoing optimisation so the site keeps earning its keep as your business changes.
+At TOZAMAS Creatives, we apply our high performance frameworks to ensure each phase builds technical infrastructure that supports lasting discoverability and algorithmic alignment.

 Discovery: get clarity before you spend money